KPhil1/Threat-Modelling-DevSecOps-Project/Attack Scenario 3/STRIDE 3.md

-This is a mermaid diagram to illustrate an example of how to use STRIDE to demonstrate the current controls in place for the application, specific to attack scenario 3.
+This is a mermaid diagram to illustrate how to use STRIDE to demonstrate the current controls in place for the application, specific to attack scenario 3.